auraoupa/template4/research/nemo.md

 ---
 layout: page
-title: Contributing to developping a common european modeling infrastructure for ocean science, climate and operational applications
+title: Contributing to a european modeling infrastructure for ocean science, climate and operational applications
 permalink: /research/nemo
 ---